mfep/Duality.InputPlugin/README.md

 ![Reference in Visual Studio](https://github.com/mfep/Duality.InputPlugin/raw/master/readme_images/reference.png)

-In your code files, the state of the Virtual Buttons can be requested from `InputManager`:
+In your code files, the state of the Virtual Buttons can be requested from `InputManager`.
+These functions follow Duality's native input naming scheme:

 ``` csharp
 using MFEP.Duality.Plugins.InputPlugin;